ppel123/Win32App-Preparation-Tool-Gui/Readme.md

 ## GUI
 While scrolling and searching information in different Intune forums and groups, I saw several questions and requests about a Win32 Preparation GUI tool, with which users with little or no command prompt experience can prepare their applications easily for uploading to Intune.
 Having that in mind I created this repo, where I uploaded a very very simple GUI that can prepare the application just by pressing a button.
-I created this GUI in Python (personal preference) and in Powershell (I recommend using this one because it is independent of any additional installation).
+I created this GUI initially in Python (personal preference) and in Powershell (I recommend using this one because it is independent of any additional installation).
 Below you can find a description of the way this application is functioning.

 ## How to use?
 First let's see the way the application is structured and how the user can run it.